swiss/paf-link/documentation/4_paf-link.md

 # Layer 2: Public Affairs (paf.link) {#paf-link}

-## Affaires & Activities
+## Affairs & Activities

-Public affaires usually consist of multiple activities that need to be linked together.
-The following parts show the different activities that can be linked together to form a public affaire.
+Public affairs usually consist of multiple activities that need to be linked together.
+The following parts show the different activities that can be linked together to form a public affair.

 ### Activity Independent Identifier of an Affair